RussCob/Python--Project-Pypoll/README.md

 * We have a dataset and the dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 Our task is to create a Python script that analyzes the votes and calculates each of the following:

-  * The total number of votes cast
+  * The total number of votes cast,

   * A complete list of candidates who received votes